How To Convert Odds To Their Implied Probability

-How exactly do you convert odds into their implied probabilites?
+How exactly do you convert odds into their implied probabilities?
 And how do you convert implied probability into the range of popular odds formats?
-Andrew walks us through the process.
+Use our odds conversion calculator or learn the formulas behind.

 Knowing how to convert betting odds can be very helpful.
 In fact, if you don't know how to convert betting odds into their respective implied probabilities, you're not helping your chances of coming away as a long term winner in the competitive world of sports betting.
 Understanding the implied probability behind the odds on offer is key to assessing the potential value in a particular betting market.
 And it is just as important when assessing the value that exists with regards to specific odds on a particular outcome.
 If the implied probability is less than your own assessed probability of a particular outcome occurring, that outcome represents a value betting opportunity.

 Typically, there are three kinds of odds you will come across in the sports betting landscape.